-Bar Examination Skills focuses on the six Multistate Bar Examination subjects exclusively tested on the multiple-choice portion of the bar exam: Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Real Property, and Torts.
+Bar Examination Skills focuses on the six Multistate Bar Examination subjects exclusively tested on the multiple-choice portion of the bar exam: Civil Procedure, Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Real Property, and Torts.
 While this course will focus on multiple-choice test-taking strategies and skills, it will also examine essay strategies, as each of these subjects may also be tested in essay format on the bar exam in Tennessee and other jurisdictions.

 In addition to formal classroom instruction, LMU LAW provides students with other opportunities to enhance their performance in law school, on the bar exam, and in the legal profession.